skhiggins/Python_guide/README.md

 ## Randomization

 When randomizing assignment in a randomized control trial (RCT):
 * Seed: Use a seed from https://www.random.org/: put Min 1 and Max 100000000, then click Generate, and copy the result into your script at the appropriate place.
-Towards the top of the script, assign the seed with the line `numpy.random.seed(...) # from random.org` where ... is replaced with the number you got from random.org
+Towards the top of the script, assign the seed with the line `random.seed(...) # from random.org` where ... is replaced with the number you got from random.org
-* Use the `randomizelabel` package to assign treatment and control gorups.
-It's available at this [Github] (https://github.com/btskinner/randomizelabel) link with instructions.
+* Use the [`randomizelabel`](https://github.com/btskinner/randomizelabel)  package to assign treatment and control groups.
 * Build a randomization check: create a second variable a second time with a new name, repeating `numpy.random.seed(seed)` immediately before creating the second variable.
-Then check that the randomization is identical using `df.var1 == df.var2`.
+Then check that the randomization is identical using `assert(df.var1 == df.var2)`.
-* It is also good to do a more manual check where you run the full script once, save the resulting data with a different name, then restart R (see instructions below), run it a second time.
+* It is also good to do a more manual check where you run the full script once, save the resulting data with a different name, then restart Python (see instructions below), run it a second time.
 Then read in both data sets with the random assignment and assert that they are identical.

 ## Running scripts

 Once you complete a jupyter script, which you might be running line by line.
 In the menu go to  `kernel` -> `restart and run all` to ensure that the script runs in it's entirety.

 ## Reproducibility

 Create a virtual environment to run your project.
 Use a virtual environment through `venv` (instead of `pyenv`) to manage the packages in a project and avoid conflicts related to package versioning.
-* `python3 -m venv /path/to/new/virtual/environment` this creates the target director and places a `pyvenv.cfg`.
-Activate this in command line and install all the packages you need in your script here.
+* If you are using Anaconda, navigate to the directory of the project in the command line, and type `conda create -n yourenvname python=x.x anaconda`.
+Activate the environment using `conda activate yourenvname` and `deactivate` will exit the environment.
+* If you are only using Python3, `py -m venv yourenvname`.
+Activate the environment using `source activate yourenvname` and `deactivate` will exit the environment.
+* Install all the packages necessary for your project in your active virtual environment.
 * In the command line after activating your virtual environment using `pip freeze > requirements.txt` will create a text document of the packages in the environment to include in your project directory.
 *  `pip install -r requirements.txt` in a virtual environment will install all the required packages for the packages.